shaquille-galimba/nested-hash-iteration-code-along-online-web-sp-000/README.md

 ## Code Along Exercise

 Fork and clone this lab.
 You'll be coding your solution in `lib/contacts.rb`.
-You'll be manipulating the following `Hash`: test
+You'll be manipulating the following `Hash`:

 ```ruby
 contacts = {